OfficeDev/office-js-docs-pr/docs/develop/json-manifest-overview.md

 One important improvement we are working on is the ability to create a single unit of distribution for all your Microsoft 365 extensions by using the same manifest format and schema, based on the current JSON-formatted Teams manifest.

-We have taken an important first step toward these goals by making it possible for Outlook Add-ins, running on Windows only, to be created with a version of the Teams JSON manifest.
+We've taken an important first step toward these goals by making it possible for you to create Outlook Add-ins, running on Windows only, with a version of the Teams JSON manifest.

 > [!NOTE]
 > The new manifest is available for preview and is subject to change based on feedback.
 We encourage experienced add-in developers to experiment with it.
 The preview manifest should not be used in production add-ins.